pedro-boudoux/default-body-background/README.md

 This extension sets the background color of a webpage's body to near-white (`#f9f9f9`) if it is not already set.

+## Why would you make this
+I use Zen Browser with a transparent Mica acrylic skin, whenever a website's body has no background color it becomes transparent making it very hard to read the website's content.

 ## How it works
 - Injects a content script into every page.
 - If the computed background color of the `<body>` is transparent or unset, it sets it to near-white.